Skip to main content

 cp ${KUBECONFIG_FILE_PATH} $HOME/.kube/config

-Example) cp ~/Downloads/kubeconfig-cluster.yaml ~/.kube/config
+example) cp ~/Downloads/kubeconfig-cluster.yaml ~/.kube/config

 Download and configure KakaoCloud authentication client